 Please indicate the tribal affiliation of your Team Lead.
+If no tribal affiliation, please write in 'None'.

 How is your Team Lead connected to the community or communities in which your project is based?
 (Required)

 Is the Team Lead a resident of the United States?
 (Required) [Not Publicly Viewable: for internal use only]